 The university in wartime

-Eighty years ago this past September, Hitler’s armies invaded Poland, thrusting the world – and the U of M – into the Second World War.
+Over eighty years ago, Hitler’s armies invaded Poland, thrusting the world – and the U of M – into the Second World War.

 Although classes continued, campus life was markedly different from 1939-1945.
 During this important anniversary, we offer a glimpse of our university during wartime – including the sacrifices and contributions made by students, faculty and alumni.